mkolodner/DynamicGaugeTargets/README.md

     5. folder: profiles (you woudln't be able to deploy the admin profile without heavy editing)
 4. Deploy the metadata:
     1. sfdx force:source:deploy -u __aliasforsandbox__ -p 'force-app'
-5. Once deployed you will need to modify field level security for all of the deployed fields (or nobody will be able to see them--even you!)
+5. Once deployed you will need to modify field level security for all of the deployed fields, plus CRUD and tab visibility for DashboardTarget (or nobody will be able to see them--even you!)
 6. Don't forget to modify and/or activate the flows that are installed.